VirusDecode-project/bioinformatics/README.md

 # VirusDecode Bioinformatics

 This repository implements bioinformatics functionalities for the VirusDecode project, focusing on sequence alignment using Python and MUSCLE.
+We also use opensource LinearDesign as well.

 ## Development Environment